A-Wpro/fast_rename_picture_gui/README.md

 # fast_rename_picture_gui
 tkinter oriented gui to fast rename picture with 4 tag, usefull to create dataset manualy

-!!!! click on next file to start  !!!
+!!!! click on next image button to start  !!!

 it's detected if there is same file or not